ANC stands for “Advisory Neighborhood Commission” and is unique to the District of Columbia.

 Legislation creating and governing ANCs. § 1–309.10.
 Advisory Neighborhood Commissions — Duties and responsibilities; notice; great weight; access to documents; reports; contributions can be found here.

 Redistricting.
 With the recent release of the 2020 Census, the DC Council subcommittee on redistricting will make recommendations based on census data to the “full Council on redrawing ward boundaries to ensure balanced ward populations and representation in the legislature.
-The subcommittee, along with ward-specific task forces, will also make recommendations on redrawing [ANC] boundaries to meet similar balancing and fair representation goals” (for more info see: https://www.elissasilverman.com/redistricting).
+The subcommittee, along with ward-specific task forces, will also make recommendations on redrawing [ANC] boundaries to meet similar balancing and fair representation goals” (for more info on: the subcommittee, https://www.elissasilverman.com/redistricting

 What do ANCs do?
 Here are a few personal views of what ANCs do written by a former commissioner, Chander Jayaraman, and posted on April 6, 2020, which you can find here; another one written by a former commissioner, Justin Lini, and published by Greater Greater Washington on September 20, 2016 found here; and an article highlighting former commissioner, Taylor Berlin, published by American University on July 31, 2018 here.